SX-Aurora/SX-Aurora.github.io/_posts/2019-11-01-hpcg-tuning.md

 *Erich Focht*

-This post describes some bits of the tuning activity which lifted the VE HPCG performance from ~67 GFLOPS to 125.5 GFLOPS on a VE10B and nearly doubled the performance efficiency to 5.83%.
+This post describes some bits of the tuning activity which lifted the VE HPCG performance from ~67 GFLOPS to ~~125.5~~ 128.8 GFLOPS on a VE10B and nearly doubled the performance efficiency to 5.99%.
+Since the first version of this post some more tunings of the setup and optimization phases were done, raising the efficiency from the 5.83% reported earlier.
+This revised version of the article also contains new performance values for the 8 VE measurement on a NEC A300-8 system.

 ## Introduction